large image

 Keeper Security also offers a wide range of accounts targeting different business needs, which are beyond the scope of this review.
 However, if your employer or your own business uses Keeper, it’s worth knowing that all users associated with a Keeper Business or Enterprise account get a free five-user Family account.

 There is a free version, but it’s very limited.
 If you have an account or a trial and it ends, the free version is what you’re left with.
-It supports only a single mobile device, and while it will store an unlimited number of passwords and payment details, and handle TOTP (Time-based One Time Password) two-factor authentication, it won’t sync online to Keeper’s vault, or to otherwise back up your passwords.
-Needless to say, this is an extremely bad idea to use in the long term, although it’s incredibly useful if your subscription lapses by accident.
+It supports only a single mobile device, and while it will store an unlimited number of passwords and payment details, and handle TOTP (Time-based One Time Password) two-factor authentication, it won’t sync online to Keeper’s vault, or otherwise back up your passwords, or even autofill them.
+Needless to say, this free fallback is in no way suitable for a long-term user, although it’s incredibly useful if your subscription lapses by accident.

 Features